Impatient Bandits: Optimizing for the Long-Term Without Delay: A/B Test

 \subsection{A/B Test Results}

-The use of progressive feedback is especially important when recommending recently released shows, due to the lack of historical data and since there are fewer long-term engagement outcomes observed due to the delay structure.
+The use of progressive feedback is especially important when recommending recently released shows, because they lack of historical data and since there are fewer long-term engagement outcomes observed due to the delay structure.
 For this reason, we discuss the A/B test results at two scales: impact when recommending recently released shows versus impact on the quality of recommendations across all podcasts.